REBELinBLUE/kube-guide/3-tutorial.md

      info: http://kubernetes.io/docs/user-guide/annotations
 ```

-Many applications use *Annotations* for configuration, if we had cert-manager installed it would just be a case of
+Applications use *Annotations* for configuration, if we had cert-manager installed it would just be a case of
 adding *Annotations* to the `metadata` of the *Ingress*, something like the following

 ```yaml